-If you want to restore your smile by fixing missing teeth, implants from Murphy Dental Group can help improve the appearance of your smile!
-As an experienced cosmetic dentist in Oak Park, Dr. Wise has successfully treated many patients with implants to give them beautiful, natural-looking smiles.
-Call us today to schedule a consultation and discuss your options!
+If you want to restore your smile by fixing missing teeth, implants from Murphy Dental Group, PLLC can help improve the appearance of your smile!
+As an experienced cosmetic dentist, Dr. Murphy has successfully treated many patients with implants to give them beautiful, natural-looking smiles.
+Call us today to schedule a consultation and discuss dental implants in Oak Park!

-Whether you’re missing just one tooth or multiple teeth, dental implants are quickly becoming the standard restorative solution.
+Whether you’re missing just one tooth or multiple teeth, dental implants are quickly becoming the standard restorative dentistry solution.
 Dental implants from an Oak Park dentist like Dr. Murphy provide a natural, long-lasting solution for your missing tooth.
 If you care for your implant properly, it will last you for the rest of your life.
-At our practice, we use the latest implant dentistry technology and techniques to deliver top-notch patient care in Oak Park.
+At our practice, we use the latest implant dentistry technology and techniques to deliver top-notch patient care for tooth replacement in Oak Park.

 The next part of the dental implant is the crown.
 Your custom crown is built by Dr. Murphy to look and feel just like a natural tooth.
 It will match your surrounding teeth perfectly, and crown will be permanently attached to the dental implant to create a beautiful, seamless smile.
 Together, the implant and the crown will completely replace your missing tooth with a restoration that looks and feels completely natural.

-Once Dr. Murphy has approved you as an eligible candidate for the procedure, the dental implant process typically takes two appointments.
+Once Dr. Murphy has approved you as an eligible candidate for the dental implant procedure, the dental implant process typically takes two appointments.
 During your consultation, Dr. Murphy uses advanced x-rays and scanning technology to develop a customized treatment plan just for you.
 Then, at your first appointment, he will clean and numb your mouth.
 If sedation dentistry is necessary, a form of sedation can be administered to the patient at this time.

 During this next step of the surgical procedure, a small incision is made in your gum line, and the dental implant is placed directly into this area.
 The area is then cleaned again and sutured.
-As your dental implant heals for about 3-6 months, Dr. Murphy will create a custom crown that matches your existing teeth perfectly.
+As your dental implant heals for about 3-6 months, Dr. Murphy will create a custom crown that matches your existing healthy teeth perfectly.
 Once enough time has passed, and your implant has healed completely, you’ll come in for your last appointment.
 During this appointment, Dr. Murphy will permanently attach your crown to the dental implant, and ensure that it fits perfectly and matches your adjacent teeth.
 You’ll leave our office with a beautifully restored smile!